ConverterHQ

 Why convert Unified Font Object to EOT?

-Convert to EOT when supporting older IE-dependent web properties or preserving historical webfont bundles that require that format.
+Choose EOT as target when supporting older IE-dependent web properties or preserving historical webfont bundles that require that format.

 What changes when converting Unified Font Object to EOT?